Stop mixing vinegar and castile soap!

 I heard you.

 You said, Really?!?

 Yup.
 Don't feel bad.
 I used to do it.
 I am the first to admit it.
-Heck, I had it on my castile soap labels for Pete's sake.
+Heck, I had it on my castile soap labels ten years ago.
 I believed it worked because they are each so great at cutting grease and grime, and making surfaces so nice and shiny!
 But I am here to tell you, IT DOES NOT WORK.